Rachael Mead is a South Australian writer whose work looks at what lies behind the things we see.

 The Sixth Creek won Varuna’s Dorothy Hewett Flagship Fellowship for Poetry in 2011, a Varuna Publisher Fellowship with Picaro Press in 2012 and was shortlisted for the Adelaide Festival Literature Awards Unpublished Manuscript Prize in 2012.

 Rachael has published widely in Australia and internationally.
 Her work has featured on ABC Radio National’s Poetica program and her poem Kati Thanda / Lake Eyre was used by composer Stephen Leek as the basis for a choral composition that had its world premiere in 2015 at St Peter’s Cathedral in Adelaide.
 She’s been published in Best Australian Poems 2015, Meanjin, Westerly, Cordite, Southerly and Australian Poetry Journal.

-She has won several awards in including the Mindshare Poetry Award for Established Poets 2015, Tabor Adelaide Poetry Prize 2014, the Page Seventeen Poetry Prize 2014, an Australian Literature Review short story prize in 2013, the 2012 John Bray Roman Poetry Award and the University of Adelaide’s Bundey Prize for English Verse in 2010.
+She has won several awards in including the Grieve Poetry Prize 2017, the Mindshare Poetry Award for Established Poets 2015, the Tabor Adelaide Poetry Prize 2014, the Page Seventeen Poetry Prize 2014, an Australian Literature Review short story prize in 2013, the 2012 John Bray Roman Poetry Award and the University of Adelaide’s Bundey Prize for English Verse in 2010.